spinnaker/spinnaker.github.io/guides/user/pipeline/triggers-with-artifactsrewrite/pubsub/index.md

 ```

 > __☞ Note__: If you had selected the __Required__ checkbox for a parameter
-> without providing a default, the pipeline will not trigger if a parameter is
+> without providing a default, the pipeline doesn't trigger if a parameter is
 > not present.
 The difference between this and the preconditions covered
 > earlier is that when a precondition isn't met, Spinnaker will not even try to
 > run the pipeline.
 However, when a required parameter doesn't exist, Spinnaker